ReyesDeJong/LRPinSupernovae/README.md

                              linear32.Linear(10, act ='linear', param_dir=path_weights+'FC2')])

-where `path_weights` is the path to the folder were `*.npy` files of model parameters are stored, and the subsecuent string (e.g. `CNN1`) is the corresponding layer name (e.g. first convolutional layer should have a weights file named `CNN1-W.npy` and a biases file named `CNN1-B.npy`).
+where `path_weights` is the path to the folder were `*.npy` files of model parameters are stored, and the subsequent string (e.g. `CNN1`) is the corresponding layer name (e.g. first convolutional layer should have a weights file named `CNN1-W.npy` and a biases file named `CNN1-B.npy`).

-Because of encapsulation of layers when using LRP framwork to train, a list of weights and biases of every layer with parameters can be obtained by running:
+Because of encapsulation of layers when using LRP framework to train, a list of weights and biases of every layer with parameters can be obtained by running:

       W,B = net.getWeights()
       weights, biases = sess.run([W,B])